balpaula/project-m3-backend/README.md

-# Travelist
+# TRAVELIST
-Travelist is a web application where users can save in a map the places they have been during their trips and explore other maps.
+Travelist is a web application where users can save in a map the places they have been during their trips and explore maps from other users.

 ## User stories
   **404:** As an anon/user I can see a 404 page if I try to reach a page that does not exist so that I know it's my fault.